Showing posts with label Peter Boyle. Show all posts

 Release Date August 16th, 2002

 Eddie Murphy is Pluto Nash, the most popular nightclub owner on the moon.
 Things couldn't be better, especially after he hires a gorgeous new waitress named Dina (Rosario Dawson).
 Things change quickly however after Pluto refuses to sell his club to a mobster named Crater.
-After the club is blown up, Pluto, Dina and Pluto's robot bodyguard Bruno (Randy Quaid) go on the run and eventually go after Crater.
+After the club is blown up, Pluto, Dina and Pluto's robot bodyguard Bruno (Dennis Quaid) go on the run and eventually go after Crater.
 They are helped along the way by a great supporting cast including Pam Grier, Peter Boyle, Jay Mohr, and Luis Guzman.

 It's good to see the old cocky, confident Eddie Murphy back even if he isn't at the top of his game.
 As Pluto Nash, Murphy is back as the conman always two steps ahead of everyone else.
 Here he’s far more appealing than his recent buffoonish turn in Showtime.
-For me, Murphy is always at his best when he's the Bugs Bunny-esque, quick on his feet, coolest guy in the room Eddie Murphy.
-Far too much in this period of Eddie's career he appears to have lost his confidence and with it, his appeal.
-Seeing Eddie get a little of his confidence back in Pluto Nash is perhaps adding a little shine to this otherwise worthless movie.
+Eddie Murphy needs to stop market testing his humor and let loose and in The Adventures of Pluto Nash, he’s almost back to his best.
+If only he’d stop listening to the people who push him toward PG-13 trash over his more comfortable R-rated space.

 Movie Review Monster's Ball